chmp/serde_arrow/Readme.md

 record batch.
 Each record can either be a struct or map (other types of records, e.g., tuples are planned).

-Structures with flatten'ed children are supported.
+Structures with flattened children are supported.
 For example

 ```rust
 #[derive(Serialize)]